 Lennard was referring in part to the campaign against Huntingdon Life Sciences (for background, see here, here, and here).
 This campaign was dismissed by some at the time as an anomaly.
 But looking back now, its ethos of “by any means necessary” no longer seems so unusual.

-Abusive behavior by radicals should come as no surprise.
-Activists for social justice are not so different from other political actors.
+Abusive behavior by radical activists should come as no surprise.
+In this respect, they are not so different from other political actors.
 They test the limits of what they can get away with doing.
 And the more their transgressions are indulged and even celebrated, the bolder they will become.
 They will give us more of what we reward and less of what we punish.

-Granted, there are risks to being less than peaceful, and it helps to keep any goons at one remove from those who speak for a movement.
+Granted, there are risks to being less than peaceful.
+(A movement would do well to keep any goons at one remove from its spokespeople.)
 But Lennard had a point about diversified tactics.
-A bit of violence can do something for a political movement.
+A bit of violence can do something for a movement.
 When it works, it adds a hint of menace to activist demands.
 It implies a penalty for obstructing their version of justice.
 It compels people to yield.

 The real trouble with activist violence has less to do with efficacy than with democracy.
 This was ably explained by Sidney Hook, in his 1967 essay “Democracy and Social Protest: Neither Blind Obedience nor Uncivil Disobedience.”
 Citizens in a free society, Hook argued, should be “free to disagree with a law but that so long as it remains in force they have a prima facie obligation to obey it.”
 The burden should remain on protesters to justify their actions to their fellow citizens.
 There should be a presumption against illegal acts of coercion.